Skip to main content

 * Required Field

 In 2020, 91.4% of Americans had health insurance in some form or another, according to the U.S. Census Bureau.1 Those who use health insurance may not think about how the cost of an office visit is processed and ultimately asks them to make their copay, but for doctors and other medical professionals, it’s incredibly important that office visits, tests and other medical procedures are properly processed and sent to insurance carriers so that they can be paid for their labor.
 Often, doctors are too busy to handle this themselves.
-That’s why there is an entire industry of medical billing and coding where workers handle these processes.
+That’s why there is an entire industry of healthcare billing and coding where workers handle these processes.

-If you want to work in health care fast, but are not too excited about patient care, there are plenty of opportunities for you to succeed.
+If you want to work in health care fast but are not too excited about patient care, there are plenty of opportunities for you to succeed.
 One option for those who are interested in the business side of medicine is medical billing and coding.
-Learn more about this career, how to work in this field and more.
+Learn more about this career, how to work in this field, and more.

 What is Medical Billing and Coding

-Medical coding, on the other hand, is the process of translating medical procedures into common medical codes used in the health care industry.
+Medical coding, on the other hand, is the process of translating medical procedures into common medical codes used in the healthcare industry.
 Medical codes help summarize the medical services a patient receives.
 Those codes then document a patient’s health records and describe procedures that are performed to treat those conditions.

 What Does a Medical Billing and Coding Worker Do?